pran-jal/Keys/README.md

   Download Windows batch file and Run it as Administrator.

   TeraCopy :-
-  Follow the instructions given along with the Key in YeraCopy Key.txt File.
+  Follow the instructions given along with the Key in TeraCopy Key.txt File.